ProgrammingWarmups/www.warmups.dev/warmups/warmup2.md

 <codeblock id="02_03">

-- Fill in the `_` to record the program's output
+- Fill in the `_` for the names of variables and functions
 - Answer these questions as you study this program:
-  - What is the output produced by this program?
+  - What is the name of the function that renders a list as text?
-  - What is the purpose of a user-defined function?
+  - What is the name of the function that calculates the mean of a list?
-  - What is the input, output, and behavior of `mean`?
+  - What is the purpose of the `map(str, numbers)` function call in display?

 </codeblock>